 Since the business logic („What is part of an event (= transaction)?“) is in the transaction classes, a controller method usually just calls one actual transaction method (apart from permission checks).
 It can read necessary information from the session to give those as arguments to the transaction class.

-We have (old) XHR controllers with the name
+- (legacy) XHR controllers with the name

-(old) HTML controllers with the name
+- (legacy) HTML controllers with the name

 Currently, in our source code, some code that assists controllers can be found